anantborad/objectdetection/README.md

 ## Step 2.
 Set Up The Repository
 ### Install the Repository
 Download the installer in **[the latest version of this repository](https://github.com/anantborad/objectdetection/releases)**.
 Move the `Installer.bat` file into wherever you want the repo folder to be.
-Then, click on 'run'.
+Then, double click on the file, which will run it.
 The blue dialog box that appears will show something like this:

 <img src="doc/Window Protected.PNG"></img>